“I Wouldn’t Give Up My ADHD”

 “The author Stephen Covey calls it the ‘law of the farm,’ when we come to understand the rhythm of life,” says Fenwick.
 “And for us ADD folk, the farm is a huge gift.
 You cannot escape routine or responsibility.
 The routine nourishes us and gives back so much.”

 Fenwick discovered an organizing website called FlyLady.
-Although the site was not designed for women with ADD, Fenwick says, “FlyLady describes an awful lot of things that ADD people do,” from problems with meal planning to managing finances.
+Although the site was not designed for women with ADHD, Fenwick says, “FlyLady describes an awful lot of things that ADD people do,” from problems with meal planning to managing finances.
 Fenwick eventually joined the Professional Organizers in Canada (POC), a national association.
-“Women with ADD need to organize to keep ourselves sane,” she says.
+“Women with ADHD need to organize to keep ourselves sane,” she says.

 Today, in addition to working with her organizing clients, Fenwick periodically flies to communities in the far north, to teach adult ECE curriculum through Arctic College.
 The payoff?
 “If you stop trying to dance to everybody else’s tune and listen to your heart, you can get on track a lot faster, and stay on track a lot longer.”